open-draft/dotalias/README.md

 > Module paths are relative to the current working directory.

-In the example above, we've created a module alias for the `myModule` that will resolve to a local file at `./module.js` when imported in the code:
+In the example above, we've created a module alias for the `myModule` that will resolve to a local file at `./module.js` whenever imported in the code:

 ```js
 // Once you've configured your build tools,